Study and Work in Italy – All You Need to Know

 • Course schedule.

-• Secured a suitable accommodation in Italy
+• I secured suitable accommodation in Italy.

 • The financial means to support yourself